Tripplyn/Trippler-WebApp/README.md

 ### Prerequisites

-Here is what you need to be able to run Trippler.
+Here is what you need to be able to run Tripplyn.

 * Node.js (Version: >=15.x <17)
   ```sh